-How to Copyright a Book to Protect Manuscripts
+How to Copyright a Manuscript

 How to Copyright Your Book

-It is true.
-A book title cannot be protected by copyright.
+One odd but true fact: Unlike a brand name, a book title cannot be protected by copyright.

-If you are sending your unpublished book manuscript to a self-publishing service to be produced, you should make sure the company you're dealing with is reputable and that their manuscript submission method is secure.
+If you are sending your unpublished book manuscript to a self-publishing service, make sure the company you're dealing with is reputable and that their manuscript submission method is secure.

-However, it also states, "There is no such thing as an 'international copyright' that will automatically protect an author's writings throughout the entire world.
+However, the law also states, "There is no such thing as an 'international copyright' that will automatically protect an author's writings throughout the entire world.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country."